hassan-a02/Voxel-Engine/README.md

 # Voxel Engine

-A basic cross-platform voxel engine using OpenGL.
+A basic voxel engine using OpenGL.
+(DOES NOT RUN CORRECTLY ON LINUX, NOT TESTED ON MACOS)

 ---
 ## Engine Features